'CBB' Star Kirstie Alley Has History With John Travolta But It's Not What You Think

 Did Kirstie Alley & John Travolta Date?
-The 'Celebrity Big Brother' 2018 Contestant Has Revealed All
+The 'Celebrity Big Brother' Contestant Has Spilled The Beans

-The first contestant to enter this year's Celebrity Big Brother House is none other than '80s star Kirstie Alley.
-Although most people are busy fangirling over the Hollywood star, some are wondering whether she ever had a romantic relationship with another world-famous actor.
-I'm talking about Danny Zuko himself.
-So, did Kirstie Alley and John Travolta date?
+The first contestant to enter this year's Celebrity Big Brother house was none other than '80s star Kirstie Alley.
+Although most people are busy fangirling over the Hollywood actress, some are wondering whether she ever had a romantic relationship with another world-famous actor.
+I'm talking about Danny Zuko himself, given the pair's cray on-screen chemistry.
+But did anything ever happen IRL?
+Did Kirstie Alley and John Travolta date?

 Hold your horses though because the pair never actually dated.
 In the same interview, the actress said that her marriage at the time to fellow actor Parker Stevenson prevented her from acting upon her feelings.
 "It took me years to not look at John as a romantic interest," she commented, adding that she and Travolta would have taken things further if no third party was involved.

 Although the duo starred in the Look Who’s Talking sequel in 1990, a further spanner in the works came about when the actor married Kelly Preston in 1991.
-With both Alley and Travolta now married, things surely must have calmed down as they’re still firm friends to this day.
+With both Alley and Travolta now married at this points, things clearly must have calmed down as they’re still firm friends to this day.

 Well, yes, they did, but there was a little bump in the road at first.
 In the same interview, Alley said that Preston was a little wary of her in the beginning: “She would be like, ‘Are you flirting with my husband?’
 And the answer was ‘Yes.’"
-At least she’s honest.
+I reached out to Preston's camp for comment on Alley's claims, however, her rep has not yet commented.

 Describing the Grease star as "very handsome," Alley gushed about Travolta's "generous" personality.
 "If you ever talk to John, you will become the most interesting thing that he's ever met in his life," she said.
 "He so wants to know who you are, what you've done."